megha123-0/TechStore-/README.md

 API Endpoint: https://dummyjson.com/products
 Documentation: https://dummyjson.com/docs/products
 Method: GET to fetch data.
 4. Technical Requirements
 Part A: HTML Structure (The Skeleton)
 Semantic Tags: You must use <header>, <nav>, <main>, <section>, and <footer>.
 The Table: Display products in a <table> with columns for: Image, Name, Price, Category, Stock, Actions (Delete button).
 The Form: Create a form with validation attributes (required, min, type="number") to add new products.
 Part B: CSS Styling (The Look)
-Layouts:
-Use Flexbox for the Navigation bar and Form alignment.
+Layouts:Use Flexbox for the Navigation bar and Form alignment.
 Use CSS Grid for the main dashboard layout (Sidebar vs. Main Content) or Product Cards.
 Responsiveness: Use @media queries.
 The layout must switch from a Sidebar view (Desktop) to a stacked column view (Mobile) on screens smaller than 768px.
 Visuals: Use CSS Variables (:root) for theme colors.
 Implement transition effects on buttons (hover states).